RonashDahal/Expendo/README.md

 ## Troubleshooting

 - **Blank Page:** Check if the database connection details in `config.php` are correct.
-- **SQL Import Error:** Ensure the SQL files are complete and you are importing them into a database named `expense_manager`.
+- **SQL Import Error:** Ensure the SQL files are complete and you are importing them into a database named `dailyexpense`.
 - **Apache/MySQL Issues:** Restart XAMPP and ensure the services are running.

 ---